Asthma is a chronic condition that can’t be cured, but it can be managed with treatment

-Symptoms of asthma include wheezing (when you breathe if you are wheezing it makes a whistling sound), coughing, difficulty breathing and a tight chest.
-If your symptoms seem to be worse during the night, speak to your doctor about it.
-This can be a sign that your condition is getting worse or that your asthma treatment needs to be changed to manage it better.
+Symptoms of asthma include wheezing (a whistling sound when you breath), coughing, difficulty breathing, and a tight chest.
+If your symptoms seem to be worse during the night, speak to your doctor as this can be a sign that your condition is getting worse or that your asthma treatment needs to be changed to manage it better.

 Which types of asthma treatments are there?

-When treating asthma, it is important to maintain a healthy lung function.
+When treating asthma, it’s important to maintain healthy lung function.
 Sports and regular physical activity can help you achieve this.
 In addition, you may need long-acting medication.
-There are several types of treatments for asthma which include the common asthma inhaler (with Salbutamol) for acute or severe asthma, along with long-term drugs (e.g. Cortisone).
+There are several types of treatments for asthma which include asthma inhalers (e.g. Salbutamol for acute or severe asthma), along with long-term drugs (e.g. Cortisone).
 There are also combination products and other devices: dry-powder inhalers, metered-dose aerosols and even tablets for severe cases of asthma.
 If you are suffering from allergic asthma, it is also important to start a therapy for your allergy and minimise exposure to the allergen.